Dedicated to saving lives, property, and environment through

 Chaplain Sangster comes to Abington Township Volunteer Fire Department with a rich history of faith and brotherhood.
 He is the first Chaplin in our department's history.
 His department duties include not only being a first responder but also the duties of critical incident stress debriefing, emotional support, and counseling.

-4618 Abington Pike, Centerville, Indiana 47330, United States
+4618 Potter Shop Rd, Centerville, Indiana 47330, United States

 Your contribution not only helps keep the community and surrounding areas safer, but it also provides essential funds towards much needed training, education, protective gear, equipment, medical supplies, and other priority items that our first responders require to perform their duties.